 A Road Trip to Nagarjuna Sagar Dam from Hyderabad

 There are many nice trips from Hyderabad that you can take, we visited Nagarjuna Sagar Dam and stayed in Haritha Vijay Vihar hotel situated right on the bank of Nagarjuna Sagar Dam reservoir.
 Nagarjuna Sagar is one of the largest masonry dams in the world and supplies water and electricity to Telangana and Andhra Pradesh.
 Our visit happened around Christmas when we were looking for some family time together.
-It is very easy to book rooms in all APTDC properties using their website and you can pay online and they will send confirmation immediately.
+It is very easy to book rooms in all APTDC properties using their website and you can pay online and they will send a confirmation immediately.
 I lost the same and sent them an email and even on holiday somebody responded within an hour.

 We started around 9:30 am in the morning from Hyderabad and reached there by 1:30 pm, driving slowly and enjoying the scenery on the way, stopping at places to take pictures and have a cup of tea.
 The road is nice but has villages on both sides so drive carefully as there is no divider on the state highway.